How to choose the right skirt shape

 Are you skirt savvy?
 Do you know which skirt style is best for your body shape?
 Knowing this can help you choose the right sewing pattern for you!

 Whether you like it or not, the following factors should come into play when choosing what skirt length is best for you: skirt shape, your shape and then governed only a little by the fashion of the time!

 The right hemline for you will depend on the shape and cut of the skirt.
-Age shouldn’t matter but many women will draw the line at wearing a mini skirt over a certain age or wearing if they’re a plus size or have chunkier legs or like us hate your knees (although a thick pair of tights can often solve problem!).
+Age shouldn’t matter but many women will draw the line at wearing a certain skirt styles such as a mini length skirt if like us, you hate your knees or have chunkier legs (although a thick pair of tights can often solve problem!).